mcesbrondarnaud/ada-course-website/contents/chapter4.md

-# Chapter IV: The Spark (Internal Drama or Global Chaos?)
+# Chapter IV - The Spark (Internal Drama or Global Chaos?)

 Lisa stares at the data. *"I understand the Echo Chambers.
 But what pulls the trigger?
 Do they wake up angry, or does something happen in the real world to set them off?"*